-Pertussis reaches epidemic level in Washington stateJuly 20th, 2012 in Diseases, Conditions, Syndromes /
+Pertussis reaches epidemic level in Washington stateJuly 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Pertussis rates may reach record levels this year in the United States, where Washington state is experiencing an ongoing epidemic, according to a report published in the July 20 issue of the U.S. Centers for Disease Control and Prevention's Morbidity & Mortality Weekly Report.